Authored by Monica Gray

 The Cortona Sport Sandals

 Just because you’re sitting in a kayak, doesn’t mean you need to give up foot comfort.
 The Cortona sport sandal pampers and cradles your foot with its soft stretchable straps and thick EVA foam midsole.
 They’re more than just waterproof sports sandals, they’re your next kayaking adventure buddy.
 The adjustable straps also provide the comfort and stability your feet deserve.
-Without having to worry about water getting into your paddling footwear, you can relax knowing that these sandals are durable and are here to stay.
+Without having to worry about water getting into your paddling and canoe footwear, you can relax knowing that these sandals are durable and are here to stay.
 They come in a variety of colors and sizes, so you can choose one to your liking.

 Sloane Outdoor Sandals

 The Sloane sandals were made for outdoor adventures, kayaking included.
 The adjustable strapping system provides a customized fit every time you slip them on.
 During those calm river moments on the kayak, lean back and put your feet up.
 Because these outdoor sandals are open-toed, your feet can enjoy the fresh air as much as you are.
 The thick EVA foam midsole and ergonomic outsole also provides room for your toes, arch support and grip necessary for pressing your feet on the ground while paddling through rough water.
-These are necessary features to look out for when shopping for sandals.
+These are necessary features to look out for when shopping for sandals for your many excursions.

 Kiawah Orthotic Flip-Flop Sandals for Women